How to Fix Window Tint That Is Peeling

 Step 5: Clean Your Window One Section at a Time

 After you’ve gotten rid of the old tint, it’s time to vacuum up any loose pieces or use some tape to pick them up from whatever surface they may be lying on.
-When applying the adhesive, you don’t want these left behind because they can cause air pockets that weaken the bond between your new material and glass.
+You don’t want these left behind when applying the adhesive because they can cause air pockets that weaken the overall bond between your new material and glass.
+Once you’ve got everything all cleaned up, now is the time to get your new tint ready for installation.

 Cleaning Car Window Section